Guy Martin: 2010 season

-In 2010 at the North West 200 his best result being fourth in the second Superbike race.
+In 2010, Martin competed at the North West 200, with his best result being fourth in the second Superbike race.
 He went to the Isle of Man TT, looking to achieve his first TT victory.
 However, the meeting was dominated by Ian Hutchinson, who took a record-breaking five victories in all the solo races, and Martin suffered serious injuries in a major crash in the final race.

 Prior to that crash, during the Superbike race, Martin received a 30-second penalty for exceeding the posted pit lane speed limit of 60 km/h by just 0.112 km/h.

-His performance at the TT was criticised by Simon Buckmaster, whose Performance Technical Racing built the bikes which Martin was running.
+Martin's performance at the TT was criticised by Simon Buckmaster, whose Performance Technical Racing built the bikes which Martin was running.
 He accused Martin of not listening to his race advice, arguing "He needs to stop being distracted and lift his professionalism.
 Instead of being a TV star and courting publicity 24x7, he should be concentrating on racing and what's needed to win.
 Get his focus and concentration into racing, not promoting his name and money-spinning deals."
 He also cited disrespectful behavior during the race and bad language and criticism directed toward a member of PTR in a magazine interview.
 Martin received considerable public support over both the nature and timing of Buckmaster's comments, coming as Martin was still recovering from the crash, but in a subsequent interview Buckmaster defended what he had said, arguing he was not slating him and stating Martin had no issue with the comments.

 2010 TT crash

 In the final race, the Senior TT, Martin was a challenger to stop Hutchinson achieving the clean sweep, but was involved in an incident on the third lap of the race at Ballagarey, having led the race just before the first pit stop.

 Recollecting the crash in 2012, Martin recounted how he has been pushing too hard going into the corner at 160–170 mph, having willingly crossed the line [which if you push beyond you might crash] in order to win.
 He recalled being thrown from the bike and accepting he was not going to survive the approaching high speed impact with a wall, attributing it to luck that he hit it at the right angle to get away with it.

-Airlifted to Noble's Hospital in Douglas with chest injuries, he was later diagnosed as suffering bruising to both lungs and minor fractures to his upper spine.
+Airlifted to Noble's Hospital in Douglas with chest injuries, Martin was later diagnosed as suffering bruising to both lungs and minor fractures to his upper spine.